-Zero entry pool, also known as beach entry are very popular nowadays, and it’s quite understandable.
+Zero-entry pools, also known as beach entry, are very popular nowadays, and it’s quite understandable.
 Having a chance to walk down a flat beach-kind slope and into the water is the top of luxury.
 Unluckily, this kind of entry occupies much free space, so you should have a bigger pool to make it work.

 This structure is also known as baja shelf and tanning ledge.
 Actually, a sun shelf is a shallow zone for splattering and relaxing that serves as an entrance into the swimming pool.
 A popular design is for the sun shelf to be embedded into a set of pool steps.

 For handicapped persons, pool lifts offer access to the pool and all the therapeutic effects it provides.
 Unluckily, such devices take up much space on a pool deck, and they’re usually costly to buy and set up.
 However, if you dispose of enough space and money and really need it, a pool lift is an excellent solution.